frying-pan/NotepadPP-PythonScript-CrLf-Graphic-Tweak/README.md

 on Windows 8.1 64 bits (NOT tested with Notepad++ 32 Bits but should be compatible)

+Features :
+  * set up the option inside the script : i_start_mode,
+  * or re-run the script to make CR and LF appear as just C, F, or a small vertical bar | graphic

 # Install :

 This script can be run at Notepad++ startup (folders below are those of a local installation) :